-Raw pet food does come with an increased risk of exposing yourself, your pet, and your family to harmful bacteria.
-In order to minimize cross contamination there are 5 important tips all pet parents must follow.
-To reduce the risk of food borne illness from Salmonella, E.coli, and other harmful pathogens, all pet parents should:
+Raw pet food does come with an increased risk of exposing the pet parent, pet, and family to harmful bacteria.
+In order to minimize cross-contamination, there are 5 important tips all pet parents must follow.
+To reduce the risk of foodborne illness from Salmonella, E.coli, and other harmful pathogens, all pet parents should:

 Only wash produce and do not wash raw meat.